-The May/June 2013 issue of Training & Conditioning includes feature articles on:
+The December 2014 issue of Training & Conditioning includes feature articles on:

 From the Publishers of Training & Conditioning, topics covered in The Athlete's Guide To Nutrition include: